kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.59   Takeoff path: Category A.

-\(a\) The takeoff path extends from the point of commencement of the takeoff procedure to a point at which the rotorcraft is 1,000 feet above the takeoff surface and compliance with §29.67(a)(2) is shown.
+\(a\) The takeoff path extends from the point of commencement of the takeoff procedure to a point at which the rotorcraft is 1,000 feet above the takeoff surface and compliance with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.67   Climb: One engine inoperative (OEI).|§29.67]](a)(2) is shown.
 In addition—

-\(1\) The takeoff path must remain clear of the height-velocity envelope established in accordance with §29.87;
+\(1\) The takeoff path must remain clear of the height-velocity envelope established in accordance with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.87   Height-velocity envelope.|§29.87]];

 \(2\) The rotorcraft must be flown to the engine failure point; at which point, the critical engine must be made inoperative and remain inoperative for the rest of the takeoff;